RadicallyOpen/RadicallyOpen/_events/2017-02-Introductory-Rampton.markdown

 parts:
     - from: 2017-02-16
       to: 2017-02-16
-name: An Introduction to Radically Open DBT (RO-DBT)
+name: An Introduction to Radically Open DBT (RO-DBT) with Professor Thomas Lynch
-html_title: "An Introduction to Radically Open DBT (RO-DBT), Retford, Nottinghamshire, UK"
+html_title: "An Introduction to Radically Open DBT (RO-DBT) with Professor Thomas Lynch, Retford, Nottinghamshire, UK"
-title: An Introduction to Radically Open DBT (RO-DBT)
+title: An Introduction to Radically Open DBT (RO-DBT) with Professor Thomas Lynch
 eventtype: other
 hide:
 ---